 Japan is a mixture of subtropical, temperate and cold zones, in addition to having plenty of water.
 The flora of Japan has about 6000 native species of plants, some of which are striking and symbolic for the Japanese people such as the famous Sakura cherry tree.

-Japan suffers from a shortage of ores, making importation more dependent on other countries.
-Although 75% from your country is made up of trees and forests, Japan prefers and needs to import wood for home construction and paper.
+Japan suffers from a shortage of ores, making it resort to imports and becoming dependent on other countries.
+Although your country's 75% is made up of trees and forests, Japan prefers and needs to import wood for house construction and paper.

 Japan biome and climate

 Japan is one of the few countries in the world that follows the 4 seasons correctly.
-Winter happens at the end of the year, followed by spring, summer and autumn.
-We can clearly see the difference between seasons in Japan.
+Winter occurs at the end of the year, followed by spring, summer and autumn.
+We can clearly notice the difference between the seasons in Japan.

-These seasons are influenced by the cold air masses coming from Siberia in the winter, as well as the hot air masses of the Pacific in the summer, which is depicted with lots of rain, a lot of heat and also strong typhoons until the beginning of autumn.
+These seasons are influenced by the cold air masses coming from Siberia in the winter, as well as the warm air masses from the Pacific in the summer, which is portrayed with lots of rain, a lot of heat and also strong typhoons until the beginning of autumn.

-Japan has 4 sub-regions where we can have a notable climatic difference.
-In Hokkaido the climate is subarctic, meaning it is always colder.
-On the Pacific coast the climate is more temperate, on the coast of the Sea of Japan it is rainier, and in the southwest it is subtropical.
+Japan has 4 sub-regions where we can have a noticeable climate difference.
+In Hokkaido the climate is subarctic, that is, always colder.
+On the Pacific coast the climate is more temperate, on the coast of the Sea of Japan it is more rainy, and in the southwest it is subtropical.

-Winter runs from December to February, the further north of the country the more snow you find, while in the south it rarely reaches below 0°C. Spring runs from March to May, where the country is all colorful and covered in flowers, where the famous Hanami.
+Winter runs from December to February, the further north of the country you find more snow, while in the south it rarely gets below 0°C. Spring runs from March to May, when the country is all colorful and covered in flowers, where the famous Hanami.

-The summer starts with three to four weeks of rain and then it gets very hot.
-The autumn is cool, it may have rain at the beginning and it is usually quite pleasant.
-Both spring and autumn can cause allergies due to the amount of flowers.
+Summer starts with three to four weeks of rain and then gets really hot.
+Autumn is cool, it can have rains in the beginning and it is usually quite pleasant.
+Both spring and autumn can cause allergy due to the amount of flowers.

-In Hokkaido in the north of the country, temperatures have already reached more than 40 below zero.
-In the south and center of the country, temperatures have already exceeded 40 degrees Celsius in the summer in provinces such as Nagano and Yamagata.
+In Hokkaido in the north of the country temperatures have already reached more than 40 below zero.
+In the south and center of the country, temperatures have already exceeded 40 degrees in summer in prefectures such as Nagano and Yamagata.

-- Center (Honshu) – Temperate oceanic climate, high rainfall;
+- Central (Honshu) – Temperate oceanic climate, high rainfall;

-- North (Hokkaido) – Cold weather, with long winter months, influenced by the cold Oya Shivo current;
+- North (Hokkaido) – Cold climate, with long winter months, influenced by the cold Oya Shivo current;

 - South (Shikoku and Kyushu) – Subtropical climate, softened by the Kuro Shivo current;

-I hope you enjoyed this short article.
-If you liked it, share it with friends and leave your comments.
+I hope you enjoyed this little article.
+If you liked it, share it with your friends and leave your comments.